New here? Join us for the Bible180 Challenge!

 The Bible180 Challenge is an annual event that draws hundreds of people hungry to read God’s Story for themselves.
 Together, we travel from Genesis to Revelation in chronological order to discover a deeper understanding of who God is and how His Story changes everything.

 If you want to be part of this challenge with us, just drop your email address below.
 You’ll receive the full reading plan, progress tracker, weekly accountability emails, and all my favorite study resources to help you on your way!

 In recent years, I've made it a practice to read the Bible through in 180 days.
 Last year, I decided to open this experience up to anyone who wanted to join me - reading and learning together as a community in a private Facebook group.
 It was such an enriching experience that I've decided to do it again.
-We already have people signing up for 2018, so I thought now would be a great time to share some survival tips for anyone who wants to read the whole Bible in 180 days!
+We already have people signing up for the next round, so I thought now would be a great time to share some survival tips for anyone who wants to read the whole Bible in 180 days!

 Why read through the Bible?

 The first time I ever read through the Bible from cover to cover, I did it in one week - as part of what we called "the Bible Experience" at the beginning of my year of Bible school.
 Seven long days of reading was definitely a bit much, but it served to get me and all my classmates on the same page before we jumped into classroom study.
 We all needed to start with the whole story.